 - Pour orange juice, water, and sweetener into a medium-sized saucepan and bring to a boil.

-- Once the ingredients are boiling, reduce heat to medium and add fresh or previously frozen cranberries, zest, and a pinch of salt.
+- Reduce heat to medium and add fresh or frozen cranberries, orange zest, and a pinch of salt.

-How to Store Cranberry Sauce
+How to Store

-How long does homemade cranberry sauce last?
+How long will it last?

 Fresh cranberry sauce will last for up to 2 weeks if stored in the refrigerator in an airtight container.

 Can you freeze cranberry sauce?

-Yes, you can freeze cranberry sauce.
-It will be best if used within 1-2 months.
+Yes, you can freeze it.
+It will have the best taste and texture if used within 1-2 months.

-How to Prep Cranberry Orange Sauce Ahead of Time
+How to Prep Ahead of Time

-One of the best things about making cranberry orange sauce is that it can be made up to 4-5 days in advance.
+One of the best things about making cranberry relish is that it can be prepared up to 4-5 days in advance.

-Other Thanksgiving Day Recipes:
+Other Thanksgiving Side Dish Recipes:

 - Green Bean Casserole Recipe